-DEVELOP Landsat pre-processing to TOA Dnppy model

 Software Utilized:

 ArcGIS - raster manipulation/analysis, image enhancement & map creation of Landsat TM, ETM+, OLI, Aqua/Terra MODIS

 R - Regression analysis, execution of MaxEnt, and land cover delineation

 Project Overview

 80-100 Word Objectives Overview:

 The Southern Pine Beetle (SPB), Dendroctonus frontalis, is an opportunistic species that attacks stressed trees that have been weakened by drought, storm damage, or fire.
 Outbreaks of SPB typically have a six to twelve year interval, are estimated to destroy about 60,000 pine trees per year in Alabama, and cause about $800,000 in damages annually.
 This project identified areas in Alabama, with a focus in the Bankhead National Forest, that have been infested with the SPB by creating a Historical Pine Beetle Coverage Map.
 A Pine Beetle Prediction Map was also created to evaluate where mitigation efforts should be focused.